Birth to Three Program

 • Gender and Inclusion

-• Artistic and craft activity: creative speech, singing for the early childhood years, storytelling and puppetry, wool felting and doll making, a repertoire of songs and games of Wilma Ellersiek just for young children.
+• Artistic and craft activity: creative speech, singing for the early childhood years, storytelling and puppetry, wool felting and doll making, natural dyeing, a repertoire of songs and games of Wilma Ellersiek just for young children.

 • Personal movement capacities in Spacial Dynamics® and eurythmy.

-• Mentored teaching practice.
+• Mentored practicum.

 • Personal research project.